Stuart Domestic Violence Lawyers

 Let ADL Law, P.A.
 Protect You From False Allegations

 When police officers receive a report of domestic violence in Florida, they will almost always make an arrest.
 This is true even when the complainant does not wish to press charges and even if the officers cannot definitively prove that an act of domestic violence took place.
 The arresting officers often listen to the complainant, who could have either fabricated the story, exaggerated the facts, or been the abuser themselves.

 If you’ve been accused of domestic violence, you need strong and aggressive representation right away.
 Regardless of the complainant’s wishes to press charges, Florida’s Office of the State Attorney may choose to do so anyway.

-At ADL Law, P.A., our Stuart domestic violence lawyer is highly skilled and extensively experienced in this complex area of law.
+At ADL Law, P.A., our Stuart domestic violence lawyers are highly skilled and extensively experienced in this complex area of law.
 Backed by years of in-depth experience, we have the skills necessary to help you resolve your legal matter quickly and efficiently.

 Facing charges for domestic violence?
-Let our Stuart domestic violence attorney help you by calling us at (772) 210-9097 or contacting us online.
+Let our Stuart domestic violence attorneys help you by calling us at (772) 210-9097 or contacting us online.

 In Florida, sexual assault, assault or battery, aggravated battery or assault, sexual battery, kidnapping, stalking, aggravated stalking, false imprisonment or even any other criminal offense that occurs and results in death or physical injury is domestic violence if it is committed between household or family members.